Spider-Man: Homecoming: Development

 Marvel encouraged Daley and Goldstein to express their own sense of humor in the script, with Daley saying, "When you're seeing the world through the eyes of a fun, funny kid, you can really embrace that voice, and not give him the cookie-cutter one-liners that you're so accustomed to hearing from Peter Parker."
-Inspired by their experiences working on sitcoms, the writers also looked to create "a network of strong characters" to surround Parker with in the film.
-In October 2015, Watts said he was looking to make the film a coming-of-age story to see the growth of Parker, citing Can't Buy Me Love (1987), Say Anything...
+Inspired by their experiences working on sitcoms, the writers also looked to create "a network of strong characters" to surround Peter with in the film.
+In October 2015, Watts said he was looking to make the film a coming-of-age story to see the growth of Peter, citing Can't Buy Me Love (1987), Say Anything...
 (1989), and Almost Famous (2000) as some of his favorite films in that genre.
 It was this aspect of the film that had initially got Watts interested in directing it, as he had already been looking to make a coming-of-age story when he heard that the new Spider-Man would be younger than previous incarnations.
 Watts re-read the original Spider-Man comics in preparation for the film, and "came to a new realization" about the character's original popularity, feeling that he introduced a new perspective to the comics that had already established "a crazy spectacular Marvel Universe ... to give a regular person's perspective on it".
 He felt that this was also the responsibility of this film since it had to introduce Spider-Man to the already established MCU.
 Specific comics that Watts noted as potential influences were Ultimate Spider-Man (2000–2011) and Spider-Man Loves Mary Jane (2004–2009).
 In December, Oliver Scholl signed on to be the production designer for the film.